 Keftes de Prasa

-A common Rosh Hashanah food in Sephardic cuisine, for those who descended from the Jews who lived in the Iberian Peninsula (think Portugal and Spain) in the late 15th century.
+A common Rosh Hashanah food in Sephardic cuisine, for those who descended from the Jewish people who lived in the Iberian Peninsula (think Portugal and Spain) in the late 15th century.

 Leeks, along with chard or spinach, play a symbolic role and many people eat them to protect them from their enemy.